 After making the adjustments, it's crucial to periodically check the website's performance to make sure they are working as intended.
 Continually enhancing the website in light of the findings of an audit may aid in boosting traffic, conversions, and income for the company.

-How to perform an eCommerce Website Conversion Rate Audit?
+Start from Basics: How to perform an eCommerce CRO Audit?

 A conversion rate audit is an in-depth analysis of your website’s current traffic that you perform to see where your site can be optimized.
 Before you start conducting your conversion rate audit, it’s important to understand what your conversion rate means to your business and how it’s calculated.
 A conversion rate is calculated by dividing the number of sales by the number of website visitors.
 Conversion rate can also be referred to as “conversion volume” or “conversion rate percentage.”
 The higher your conversion rate is, the more sales you’ll be able to make.
 Here are the steps to perform an eCommerce conversion rate audit.